IUS-CS/p422-project-nauchten/p422Proposal.md

 The events and their related information will be come from the server side or backend.
 Finally, the front end will be in Angular and will hopefully have a fully multi-interactive interface.

+Quick current development notes:
+(Current Date 11-9-2020)
+I used Kendo UI because the internet recommended using this because it is very good at creating charts, tables, etc. Which is good for a task manager/scheduler idea.

+Here is how you download the needed Kendo UI packages:

+First step-     ng add @progress/kendo-angular-scheduler

+Second step-     ng add @progress/kendo-angular-dateinputs